ahangchen/Chromium_doc_zh/zh/General_Architecture/Sandbox.md

 ##Sandbox policy

 The actual restrictions applied to a target process are configured by a policy.
 The policy is just a programmatic interface that the broker calls to define the restrictions and allowances.
 Four functions control the restrictions, roughly corresponding to the four Windows mechanisms:
-* TargetPolicy::SetTokenLevel()
+* TargetPolicy::Set令牌Level()
 * TargetPolicy::SetJobLevel()
 * TargetPolicy::SetIntegrityLevel()
 * TargetPolicy::SetDesktop()

-The first three calls take an integer level parameter that goes from very strict to very loose; for example, the token level has 7 levels and the job level has 5 levels.
+The first three calls take an integer level parameter that goes from very strict to very loose; for example, the 令牌 level has 7 levels and the job level has 5 levels.
 Chromium renderers are typically run with the most strict level in all four mechanisms.
 Finally, the last (desktop) policy is binary and can only be used to indicate if a target is run on an alternate desktop or not.

 The restrictions are by design coarse in that they affect all securable resources that the target can touch, but sometimes a more finely-grained resolution is needed.
 The policy interface allows the broker to specify exceptions.
 An exception is a way to take a specific Windows API call issued in the target and proxy it over to the broker.
 The broker can inspect the parameters and re-issue the call as is, re-issue the call with different parameters, or simply deny the call.
 To specify exceptions there is a single call: AddRule.
 The following kinds of rules for different Windows subsystems are supported at this time:
 * Files